Nutritional Epidemiology; Nutritional Sciences; Clinical Trials; Gut Microbiome; Musculoskeletal Aging

 Professor Mangano's research interests include exploring the relation between diet, gastrointestinal health and musculoskeletal outcomes.
 Current laboratory projects aim to elucidate: 1) the effects of fermented dairy on the gut microbiome and bone; 2) the impact of food additives on gut homeostasis and the gut microbiome; and 3) the complex interactions of diet, the gut microbiome and cardiometabolic health.
 Future research directions include developing dietary interventions to improve gut homeostasis and overall health.

-Kelsey M. Mangano, Ph.D., R.D., is Assistant Professor of Nutritional Sciences in the Department of Biomedical and Nutritional Sciences at UMass Lowell.
-She is a member of the Center for Population Health at UMass Lowell.
-Professor Mangano also holds an Adjunct Faculty appointment at the Institute for Aging Research, Hebrew SeniorLife, Harvard Medical School affiliate.
+Kelsey M. Mangano, Ph.D., R.D., is Associate Professor of Nutritional Sciences in the Department of Biomedical and Nutritional Sciences at UMass Lowell.
+She is a member of the Center for Population Health and the UMass Movement Center at UMass Lowell.
+Professor Mangano also holds an Adjunct Faculty appointment at the Marcus Institute, Hebrew SeniorLife, Harvard Medical School affiliate.
 Please see CV for further background.